-Core Lab will establish goals and target based on 3 year averages.
-It is our view that sustainability of the safety program must be measured over larger periods of time and that high safety cultures display solid downward performance.
+Core Lab will establish goals and targets based on three-year averages.
+It is our view that the sustainability of

 our safety program must be measured over longer periods of time and that high-performance safety cultures display

 solid downward trends in injury rates over time.